-I am an evolutionary biologist using microbial genome and gene expression data to answer fundamental evolutionary questions and to understand microbial genomes better.
-I am originally from New Zealand and currently a junior group leader at the chair of Microbial Ecology at the Technical University of Munich.
+I am an evolutionary biologist using microbial genome and gene expression data to answer fundamental evolutionary questions and to understand microbial diversity better.
+I am originally from New Zealand and currently a postdoctoral researcher at the Karlsruhe Institute of Technology (KIT), in Germany.
+Prior to this I was a junior group leader at the chair of Microbial Ecology at the Technical University of Munich, and later this year I will move to the Wellcome Sanger Institute as a postdoctoral fellow.
 My published articles and preprints can be found here.

 Microbial Evolutionary Genomics